 VA NY Harbor Healthcare System Outpatient Mental Health Clinic

 As a PGY-3, you spend one day per week for six months at the VA NY Harbor Healthcare System outpatient mental health clinic.
-PGY-3s often perform initial psychiatric evaluations for intake into the clinic, and also care for a cohort of patients who have been following in resident clinic more longitudinally.
+PGY-3s perform initial psychiatric evaluations for intake into the clinic, and care for a cohort of patients who have been following in resident clinic more longitudinally.
 Learning during this rotation parallels the VA’s emphasis on suicide prevention programs and various evidence-based psychotherapies, including cognitive behavioral therapy, dialectical behavior therapy, skills training in affective and interpersonal regulation therapy, cognitive processing therapy, and exposure therapies for post-traumatic stress disorder.
 The clinic additionally provides PGY-3 seminars by multidisciplinary experts in these treatment modalities.